A men’s group is a group of men, sitting in a circle, hanging out and getting real.

 We are accepting, accountable and we want more out of life.
 We acknowledge who we’ve been and we test drive who we want to be, taking the best of ourselves out into the world.

-Download our leaflet for everything you need to start your own men’s group
+Download our Ground Rules & Check-in Round for everything you need to start your own men’s group

 Want to know the thinking behind the questions in the Check-in Round?

-So I got over a dozen of them in my lounge and told them I wanted to get real with them.
-I’d never been to a men’s group – though I had been running mixed groups in Sydney – so I decided to kick one off there and then.
+So I got over a dozen of them together and told them that either we meet at some depth, or basically, you’re chucked!
 I made it up as we went along and it was great fun, with amazing results.

 More and more men got to hear about our men’s group, and saw the positive effects it was having on their friends’ lives, so I decided to take it out of my home and into a public space, sharing it with the world at large.

 This full day workshop is for men and women who’d like tools to communicate with men and/or facilitate their own men’s groups, professionally or in their own communities.

 Attended by therapists, coaches, corporate leaders, care workers, workshop leaders, Joe and Joan Blogs, this interactive day will give you simple tools, techniques and tips on how to bring the best out of men, listen, enable and empower, whilst leaving space for you to facilitate your own groups, in your own communities, your own way.

 With behind-the-scenes insights drawn from our interactions together, you will learn to gently draw forth deeper discussions and respectfully respond from your centre, without judgement or influence.
 You will learn about group dynamics, body language and masculine psychology in a self-aware, transparent, non-hierarchical space of conscious conversations.
 We’ll get grounded with the nitty gritty details of time-keeping, setting up the room, holding the space, personal and professional boundaries, insurance, logistics, marketing, financials, etc.